UV-stabilization-protection-plastics

 UV Stabilization Methods

-Some of the most common methods of the ultraviolet stabilizing process, however, include the following:
+Some of the most common methods of the UV stabilization process, however, include the following:

 1. Coating

-One of the most simple and effective methods of achieving UV stabilization in polymers is by coating them with an inert material.
-For instance, the structural and chemical integrity of the polymer resin is preserved as the added layer prevents any harmful radiation from passing through and weakening the bonds.
+One of the most simple and effective methods of achieving UV stabilization in polymers is coating them with an inert material.
+The added layer preserves the structural and chemical integrity of the polymer resin by preventing harmful radiation from passing through and weakening the bonds.

 2. Absorption